sanjitofficial/kuchila-tunnel/README.md

 ## 🪪 License
 MIT — Free to modify, use, and share.
 ⚠️ You are exposing your local machine.
 Run only trusted servers and close tunnels when not in use.

----

-Written by N4Notes
-Minimal, clean, and hacker-friendly.